 Average renters insurance rates by ZIP code and coverage level

-The national average renters insurance rate for a policy with recommended coverage levels of $40,000 for personal property, a $1,000 deductible and $100,000 of liability protection is $197, or about $17 a month, according to an Insurance.com rate analysis.
+The national average renters insurance cost for a policy with recommended coverage levels of $40,000 for personal property, a $1,000 deductible and $100,000 of liability protection is $197, or about $17 a month, according to an Insurance.com rate analysis.
 But that’s just one set of coverage limits.
 What you pay for renters insurance will vary, based on your credit history, coverage amounts and where you live, among other factors, but is typically very affordable.
-To get a personalized average renters insurance rate, enter your ZIP code and choose a personal property, deductible and liability limit in the tool below.
+To get a personalized average cost of renters insurance, enter your ZIP code and choose a personal property, deductible and liability limit in the tool below.
 Read further down if you need help deciding how much coverage you need, or refer to our renters insurance guide and renters insurance basics for more information on what renters insurance covers and how to buy a policy.

 in your neighborhood

 Here's a look at available coverage that could be right for you.
 The details were gathered from various sources, including the Insurance Information Institute (which is a trade group), United Policyholders (a consumer group) and William F. Harris, an independent insurance agent in Los Angeles.

 If you are a college student living off campus, or don't have a lot of valuable possessions or other assets, then you may find adequate protection with a very bare-bones policy providing a maximum of $12,000 to replace lost, stolen or damaged items.
 The coverage would include $100,000 for liability, which is important in case someone is seriously injured in your home and hits you with a lawsuit and legally tries to be reimbursed for medical expenses.
 A minimum policy like this often has a $500 deductible and usually costs around $100 a year, maybe a little more or less, depending on a few factors, including where you live and your credit history.